-GIVE to the Home Ministry Fund
+GIVE to Girls off the Streets Fund

 If you would like more information about SIM missionaries or projects, please email our Partner Relations team or call 1300 746 580.